speedbyte/VirtualReality/README.md

 <tr>
 <td>C++ Model for Position</td>
 <td>Create model to calculate position based on sensor data</td>
-<td>This is done using blueprint in Unreal Engine, the accelerations will be received and using tick to calculate the velocity in 3D</td>
+<td>This is done using blueprint in Unreal Engine, the accelerations is being received and using tick to calculate the velocity in 3D</td>
 </tr>
 <tr>
 <td>UDP connection</td>